Short History of the Orthodox Church of the Culdees

 In the year of our Lord, 2003, +Bishop Wesley Perkins and +Bishop Lesley Boyle consecrated Stephen as a Bishop of the church, having oversight of multiple assemblies throughout Orange County, San Bernardino and Riverside counties.

-In the year of our Lord, 2007, +Stephen was asked to start a Culdean Mission (and Abbey) at the South of the Netherlands.
-His various priestly services ministering at churches in Holland, Europe and the UK were were promoted by various ministries.
+In the year of our Lord, 2007, +Stephen was chartered by the Abbot General of the Culdee Order to form a Culdean Mission (and Abbey) at the South of the Netherlands.
+He served as Abbot of Barendrecht Abbey, Zuid Holland.
+His Abbey and wider Celtic Church ministry (ongoing since 2000) delivered priestly services across churches of Holland, Europe and the UK.
 Several newsletters, including Orthodox, Catholic, and Protestant magazines highlighted his “2010 Pilgrimage Crusade” to “Reclaim the Ecclesiastical Rights of Glastonbury”, and his successful ministering in several congregations as a “visiting Abbot”.
-The abbice became obsolete by 2012.
+The primacy in the Culdees in Europe had been won back from various pagan imposters.
+Membership from numerous countries grew from Germany, South Africa, Ukraine, Scotland, Ireland, Belgium and England.

-In the year of our Lord, 2009, +Bishop Wesley Perkins and +Bishop Lesley Boyle ordained +Bishop Stephen as Bishop at the Netherlands, and jointly signed a letter of reference for his eventual election as Archbishop for the BENELUX jurisdiction.
+In the year of our Lord, 2009, +Bishop Wesley Perkins and +Bishop Lesley Boyle ordained +Bishop Stephen as Bishop at the Netherlands(overseeing multiple congregations), and jointly signed a letter of reference for his eventual election as Archbishop for the BENELUX jurisdiction, in the Christ’s Assembly Bishops’ council.
 Ordination Certificate was also received.

-In the year of our Lord, 2010, +Stephen Michael became Lord Prior of Glastonbury, in consideration after great performance of the Glastonbury book items in the ministry bookshop, and recognition of hereditary relations to the last Royally approved wardens of Glastonbury.
-After long ministry service, this rank was confirmed by the Culdean (including Scottish and Irish) Clerics at Glastonbury.
+In the year of our Lord, 2010, +Stephen Michael became Lord Prior of Glastonbury, leading locals in the liturgy.
+He is heir to the last Royally approved wardens of Glastonbury.
+After the long dedicated ministry service, this rank was confirmed by Culdean (including Anglican, Scottish and Irish church) Clerics at Glastonbury.
 This was the year the Catholic church stopped doing processions at Glastonbury.
-To fill in, right on time, +Stephen led a banner procession to the Tor, prayers of consecration was administered.
+To fill in, right on time, +Stephen led a banner procession to the Tor, with a musical procession.
+Prayers of consecration info office were administered.
 A film crew from Galatia films kept a record for a possible future documentary.
 Installment of the church banner at the Tor was photographed and published in several newsletters.
-A meeting of about 30 persons applauded at this event that was called “reclaiming Glastonbury”.
+A meeting of about 30 persons applauded at this event.
+The headlines read: “reclaiming Glastonbury”.
 These meetings were also photographed and published.

 In the year of our Lord, 2013, the Archbishop of Berlin, and the Chancellor of the American Orthodox Catholic Church, and other Bishops, recognized the status of the Culdean church, our seniority, Celtic precedence among Western Churches and full autonomy.
 They also gave permission for us to minister to their churches.
 This was an official letter of recognition and communion between the OCC and AOCC, with a reference of our good cooperation in ministry for more than five years.